sidsharma2002/AndroidConcepts/app/src/main/java/com/example/androidconcepts/ood/solid/o/learning1/Learning1.md

 ### cost of abstraction
 1) Abstraction make your code more complex. eg : if you see BMW: Car() then immediately thoughts would come in mind that are there any other realizations of Car too?
 2) Wrong abstractions can be extremely hard to fix later.

+Having said that, if you've got a new change from business and there's an opportunity to make the system resilient to such changes, then go ahead and refactor abstractions out and use ocp.